-There are many ways to use the collections at London Transport Museum to find out more about London's public transport, past present and future.
+As well as visiting the Museum at Covent Garden, there are many other ways to use the collections at London Transport Museum to find out more about London's public transport, past present and future.

 Research at the Depot